m0n01d/ucf-bootcamp-ng-intro/intro/README.md

 now that we've used directives, lets look at what they are, and what they do

 * what is a directive?
+   * wikipedia
+    + In computer programming, a directive pragma (from "pragmatic") is a language construct that specifies how a compiler (or assembler or interpreter) should process its input.

+  * angular docs
    * "At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler (`$compile`) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children." [angular docs](https://docs.angularjs.org/guide/directive)

 you can use it to add event listeners like `ng-click` adds a click handler (surprise), or `ng-change` listens for a change even on an input, etc